21 cubes. Each one holds 21,000,000. Hand-signed by Anik Malcolm, laser-engraved on solid purpleheart. Released for Bitcoin 2026.

 Anik came to me with the math already worked — 276³ − 6×64² = 21,000,000, the cube in his head.
 My job was the material.

 Purpleheart was the only answer.
-Dense, dark, and pulled from the same rainforest corridors the Canje mill is cutting from — a three-generation project resurrecting a family sawmill in Guyana, powered by Bitcoin mining.
+Dense, dark, and native to the Guyanese rainforests — the same species the Canje mill will cut once Bitcoin Timber's three-generation sawmill resurrection comes online, powered by Bitcoin mining.

 Twenty-one cubes.
-Three released at Bitcoin 2026 Las Vegas.
-Eighteen shipped directly from the artist to collectors within 30 days after.
+A handful hand-delivered at Bitcoin 2026 Las Vegas; the rest shipped directly from the artist within 30 days of the conference close.

 Paid in sats.
 Shipped worldwide.
 The edition doesn't reopen.